JuliaLang/www.julialang.org/drafts/_posts/2012-02-22-julia-proposal.md

 Lisp world (\cite{TICL}, \cite{pticl}, \cite{nimble}, \cite{taggingopt}),
 and in the world of object-oriented languages such as Self \cite{selflang}
 and JavaScript \cite{typeinfjavascript}.

-% TODO: say something here about how julia does type inference and hint at
-% what's a bit different about it.

 Dynamic type inference schemes obey a correctness property that inferred types must subsume all possible run-time